Rama-Chunduri/Task-Manager/README.md

 ## Project Description
  > Your project description should summarize the project you are proposing.
 Be sure to include:
  > * Why is it important or interesting to you?
+>  * - This project is important to us because time management is a crucial step in being productive.
+As computer science students, we all struggle with remembering due dates for assignments and meetings.
+Designing this project would not only help us keep track of our priorities but can also be helpful to others.
  > * What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)
  > * What will be the input/output of your project?
  > * The main features of this project are: It allows the user to organize their schedule by